ubiquiti-community/unifi-ml2-driver/doc/source/configuration.rst

 General configuration
 =====================

-Additionally the ``GenericSwitch`` mechanism driver needs to be enabled from the ml2 config file ``/etc/neutron/plugins/ml2/ml2_conf.ini``::
+Additionally the ``Unifi`` mechanism driver needs to be enabled from the ml2 config file ``/etc/neutron/plugins/ml2/ml2_conf.ini``::

    [ml2]
    tenant_network_types = vlan
    type_drivers = local,flat,vlan,gre,vxlan
-   mechanism_drivers = openvswitch,genericswitch
+   mechanism_drivers = openvswitch,unifi
    ...

 Physical networks need to be declared in the ML2 config as well, with a range